-A: Our week-long classes for the school in Lecce begin Monday evenings at 7pm.
-Our courses at the castle meet in Lecce on Monday morning at 12 noon at Porta Napoli.
-All of this is well-spelled out in our Inner Sanctum.
+A: Our week-long classes for the school in Lecce begin Monday mornings at 12 noon.
+Our courses at the castle start (with your luggage) at 11 am at Porta Napoli for the trip to the castle.
+All of this is well-spelled out in our Student Services.

 In order to accommodate the additional travel to the castle, our castle courses begin earlier in the day.
 We suggest that all arrive in Lecce sometime on Sunday and spend the day around the city.
 If staying in a family-owned B & B, alert them to your arrival time.
 Arrive at Porta Napoli with your luggage.
-We’ll send it ahead and then go to la casa di Silvestro for an open house before heading down to the castle.
-We’ll eat lunch together before heading down.
+We’ll send it ahead and then go to la casa di Silvestro for an open house for a light lunch before heading down to the castle.

 Q: How and when do we meet?

-A: For our Lecce courses, we meet under the statue of Sant’ Oronzo at 7 pm, Monday night.
-We have maps in our Inner Sanctum, but it’s the city’s most obvious point.
+A: For our Lecce courses, we meet under the statue of Sant’ Oronzo at 12 noon, Monday mornings.
+We have maps in our Student Services, but it’s the city’s most obvious point.

-Q: Do we need to rent a car?
+Q: Do we need to hire a car?
 Can we arrive by car?

 Q: Where will we be staying?

-A: You’ll be given access to out Inner Sanctum, which lays out all of your options, and in Lecce, there are hundreds.
+A: You’ll be given access to our Student Services, which lays out all of your options, and in Lecce, there are hundreds.
 We have email addresses, websites and portraits of trusted hoteliers and even suggestions of where to eat and drink before your course begins.

-If booking a castle course, we’ll be staying at the castle, 40 minutes south of Lecce.
+If booking a castle course, we’ll be staying at the castle, an hour south of Lecce.
 For our castle courses, there are no alternative venues.
 We stay at the castle.
+Everyone loves it.

 Q: When is the best time of year to come?